BrambleCo/bramble-doc/README.md

 ## What is this document about?

-This document will make you understand the technical flow of Bramble and how the Bramble API will be integratdd with different platforms
+This document will make you understand the technical flow of Bramble and how the Bramble API will work.

 ### Bramble Flow